soney/ProgramsInformationPeople/_sources/Assessments/week3a1.rst

    :answer_c: pzpzpzpzpz
    :answer_d: pppppzzzzz
    :answer_e: None of the above, an error will occur.
-   :feedback_a: The order of concatination matters.
+   :feedback_a: The order of concatenation matters.
    :feedback_b: Think about the order that the program is executed in, what occurs first?
    :feedback_c: Yes, because let_two was put before let, c has "pz" and then that is repeated five times.
    :feedback_d: Think about the order that the program is executed in, what occurs first?